rickgladwin/puppeteer_order_bot/README.md

 # puppeteer_order_bot
 A bot based on Puppeteer to make orders through a web store

+Currently set up for OpenCart, but other stores can be added by adding a configuration to the `PuppeteerService` module and updating the `CustomerOrderFacade` module to use the new configuration.

 ## Installation